 It is one of the most critical metrics that you need to consider when you are conducting keyword research.

-The higher the keyword difficulty is, the more difficult it is going to be for you to rank on the 1st SERP (search engine result page).
+The higher the keyword difficulty is, the more difficult it is going to be for you to rank on the 1st page in Google.

 This is because a lot of other high ranking websites are going to be competing for this keyword, which leaves you with a mammoth task on your hand.
-It is, therefore, a key metric alongside with SERP analysis and monthly search volumes.
+It is, therefore, a key metric alongside search intent and monthly search volumes.

-It helps you to decipher the range of keywords that are going to give you the best chance of enhancing your SEO efforts, bid on keywords on Pay-Per-Click campaigns, and much more.
+It helps you to decipher the range of keywords that are going to give you the best chance of enhancing your SEO efforts, as well as which keywords to bid on during a Pay-Per-Click campaign.

 The lower the value, the easier it is going to be for you to rank for the keyword.
 Of course, you do need to check on the specifications of the exact tool you are using, as some may have a different format.